lsc-project/documentation/source/quickstart.rst

 The main configuration file is in ``etc/lsc.xml``.
 It is the same format as the one from the sample, so you'll be able to use it quickly.
 A sample file is provided in ``etc/lsc.xml-sample``, just rename it to get started.

 Read through the :doc:`documentation <index>` on this web site.
-If you need help or have a question, :doc:`get in touch <community-resources>` by mailing lists or IRC.
+If you need help or have a question, `get in touch <https://lsc-project.org/contact.html>`__ by mailing lists or IRC.

 Last but not least, we really hope you enjoy using LSC, and it solves problems for you.
 We'd love to hear back from you.